manta-software/sony-tv-http-control/README.md

 sonyTvHttpControl.sendCommand(host, command, cookie);
 ```

+# CLI
+Use the CLI to test the library.
+You must ensure your device is on the same network as your Sony TV.

+:warning: The CLI will store the authorisation cookie once it has been authorised with your TV.
+This is necessary in order to connect to it again and send the commands.

 # API Reference
 ### discover
 Uses SSDP (Simple Service Discovery Protocol) to locate Sony TVs on your network